-Laser therapy has been around for a few years and laser products can be used to treat a variety of problems ranging from arthritis, wound care, fungus, incisions, inflamed ears, skin problems, even to calm a pet.
+Laser therapy has been around for many years and laser products can be used to treat a variety of problems ranging from arthritis, wound care, fungus, incisions, inflamed ears, skin problems, even to calm a pet.

 There are also other lasers called a Class IV Laser, which are actually "hot" lasers.
 These laser units are usually very large and are on wheels.
 These lasers are usually used on wounds that won't heal, arthritis and even post-surgery on stitches to eliminate the redness and swelling around the site.

-Recently Dr. Becker was in California and dealt with a small dog that was in a lot of pain after being mauled by a large dog.
+Dr. Becker tells us of a time he was in California and dealt with a small dog that was in a lot of pain after being mauled by a large dog.
 He took this Class II Laser, called an Erchonia, and put it on this dog's back.
 Within minutes, all of the pain subsided.
 The dog stopped shivering and shaking.